Chat

 When To Use Chat

-Use Chat when the task is not fully formed yet.
-Good examples include asking what changed in a project, breaking a vague goal into tasks, comparing implementation options, or asking OpenVibely to create follow-up work from a discussion.
+Use Chat when the task is not fully formed yet or when one request needs coordinated parallel work.
+Good examples include asking what changed in a project, breaking a broad request into tasks, comparing implementation options, asking OpenVibely to create follow-up work from a discussion, or managing several task threads from one central chat window.

 Use Tasks instead when you already know the exact unit of work and want board state, scheduling, run/cancel controls, worktree review, chaining, or pull request actions.